 The Governing Body regards the school buildings and grounds as a community asset and will make every reasonable effort to maximise their use.
-However the over riding aim of the Governing Body is to support the school in providing the safe and secure learning environment offering the best possible education for pupils and any letting of the premises to outside organisations will be considered with this in mind and during the academic year 2020 – 2021 consideration will be given to the implications of letting the site in light of the COVID-19 pandemic.
+However, the overriding aim of the Governing Body is to support the school in providing the safe and secure learning environment offering the best possible education for pupils and any letting of the premises to outside organisations will be considered with this in mind.
 The school’s delegated budget (which is provided for the education of its pupils) will not be used to subsidise any lettings by community or commercial organisations.

 Definition of a Letting

 A letting may be defined as “any use of the school premises (buildings and grounds) by either a community group or a commercial organisation”.
 Priority will be given to community lettings.
 A letting must not interfere with the primary activity of the schools which is to provide a high standard of education for all its pupils.